SparkPost/php-sparkpost/README.md

 The official PHP library for using [the SparkPost REST API](https://developers.sparkpost.com/api/).

-> Note: our automated tests are updated to cover PHP versions 7.3 and 7.4.
+> Our automated tests now cover PHP versions 7.3 and 7.4, in line with [this](https://www.php.net/supported-versions.php).
 Older versions *may* also work; use previous library releases where necessary.

 Before using this library, you must have a valid API Key.
 To get an API Key, please log in to your SparkPost account and generate one in the Settings page.